SixArm/resume-help/README.md

 * [45 Best Resume Tips & Tricks](https://zety.com/blog/resume-tips)
 * [Resume Tips & Tricks: 49 Insider Secrets](https://resumegenius.com/blog/resume-help/resume-tips)

+☐ Use your best information.

+* ✅ Do put your best, most-relevant, most-important information.

+* 🚫 Don't put everything or extraneous information.

 ☐ Create a PDF file.

 * ✅ A PDF file is typically the most-readable and most-scannable.